farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 > You can talk about:
 >
 > - The history of the world.
-> - what kind of characters the PCs are going to play.
+> - What kind of characters the PCs are going to play.
-> - the different types of problems the PCs might face. etc.
+> - The different types of problems the PCs might face. etc.

 # Character Creation | Charge SRD